khakhalin/notes/keywords/mongo.md

 * **Document** - this is roughly equivalent to a row in a large [[sql]] table.
 It probably corresponds to one instance / object, of whatever this database is supposed to track / represent
 * **Key-value pairs** - these serve as columns in an [[sql]] database, except that every document may have different keys, so it's really not an orthogonal table, but a collection of somewhat similar objects.
 There's also no expectation that a shared key implies the same data type.

-The only required key (?) is `_id` - you either provide it, or Mongo invites it if you don't.
+The only required key (?) is `_id` - you either provide it, or Mongo invents it for you, if you don't.
 Unique for each document.

 The most typical way to repsent documents is using [[json]].